Lorena591/EMI-Experimental-Temperature-Variations/README.md

 ### 2.3.
 Free PZT

+The experimental tests consisted of collecting electromechanical impedance signals from the PSI-5H4E piezoelectric transducer, from *Piezo Systems*$$^\circledR$$, shown in the figure below.
+The geometric characteristics of this transducer are detailed in Tab.
+5. These properties are identical to those used in the experimental tests of the coupled system (beam and asymmetrical PZT), guaranteeing repeatability of the test conditions.

+In order to simulate variations in ambient temperature, the piezoelectric transducer was positioned inside a thermal chamber, model \textit{Thermotron$^\circledR$ S-Series}, shown in Fig. \ref{fig:PZTDes2}(a).
+Since the tests of the PZT coupled to the structure were carried out in the free-free configuration, this same boundary condition was replicated for the tests of the uncoupled PZT.
+To do this, the device was placed on a layer of foam, as shown in Fig. \ref{fig:PZTDes2}(b).
+It should be noted that the high fragility of the PZT, combined with the vibrations of the thermal chamber itself and, above all, the air currents circulating inside it, caused disturbances to the piezoelectric transducer which compromised the EMI and caused negative interference to the signals, such as the high presence of noise.

 #### References
 Baptista, F.G. and Filho, J.V., 2009.
 “A new impedance measurement system for pzt based structural health monitoring”.
 IEEE Transaction on Instrumentation and Measurement, Vol. 58, No. 10, pp. 3602–3608